 See Also: [WATCH] Tilak Varma reveals story of how BCCI and Akash Ambani helped him to overcome 'Rhabdomyolysis' disease after IPL 2022

-Mandhana has now become the highest run-scorer among the opening batters in women’s ODI history as she surpassed Suzie Bates’ tally of 5088 runs in 20 fewer innings.
-The Kiwi batter has smacked 5088 runs in 133 innings, while South Africa’s Laura Wolvaardt is third on the list with 4921 runs in 115 innings.
+Mandhana has now become the highest run-scorer among the opening batters in women’s ODI history as she surpassed Suzie Bates’ career runs tally of 5088 runs in 20 fewer innings.
+The Kiwi batter has smacked 5088 runs in 133 innings, while South Africa’s Laura Wolvaardt is third on the list with 4921 runs in 115 WODI innings.
+This batting record solidifies Mandhana's position as a premier female cricketer on the global stage.

 Mandhana has been excellent in the ongoing 50-over series.
 The left-handed batter advanced down to get the short ball from Rosemary Mair and nailed the pull over the mid-wicket region for a boundary before punishing the leg-side delivery to get it past the wicket-keeper for the same result.